-Funded by the Australian Research Council, this research seeks to determine the functions, tasks, responsibilities and limits of military assistance in health emergencies to inform future policy and practice.
-The study seeks to accomplish this by investigating a series of case studies, such as:
+Funded by the Australian Research Council, the research sought to determine the functions, tasks, responsibilities and limits of military assistance in health emergencies to inform future policy and practice.
+The study investigated a series of case studies, such as:

 the 2014-16 West African Ebola outbreak;

 the eradication of polio in Pakistan; and

 the control of the Zika virus in Brazil.